waku-org/specs/standards/core/sync.md

 Last but not least it must be optimized for fingerprinting as it is the most often used operation.

-TODO mention trees vs arrays???

-#### Sync Window
-TODO rephrase

-We also offset the sync window by 20 seconds in the past.
-The actual start of the sync range is T-01:00:20 and the end T-00:00:20 This is to handle the inherent jitters of GossipSub.
-In other words, it is the amount of time needed to confirm if a message is missing or not.

 #### Sync Interval
-TODO rephrase

 Ad-hoc syncing can be useful in some cases but continuous periodic sync minimize the differences in messages stored across the network.
 Syncing early and often is the best strategy.
-The default used in nwaku is 5 minutes interval between sync with a range of 1 hour.
+The default used in Nwaku is 5 minutes interval between sync with a range of 1 hour.

+#### Sync Window
+By default we offset the sync window by 20 seconds in the past.
+The actual start of the sync range is T-01:00:20 and the end T-00:00:20 in most cases.
+This is to handle the inherent jitters of GossipSub.
+In other words, it is the amount of time needed to confirm if a message is missing or not.

 #### Peer Choice
-TODO rephrase

-Peering strategies can lead to inadvertently segregating peers and reduce sampling diversity.
+Wrong peering strategies can lead to inadvertently segregating peers and reduce sampling diversity.
-We randomly select peers to sync with for simplicity and robustness.
+Nwaku randomly select peers to sync with for simplicity and robustness.

-A good strategy can be devised but we chose not to.
+Good strategies can be devised but we chose not to.

 ## Attack Vectors
 Nodes using `WAKU-SYNC` are fully trusted.